rsksmart/devportal-1.0/content/rsk-devportal/libraries/rsk-precompiled-abis/index.md

 tags: [libraries, abi, pre-compiled]
 ---

-Welcome to the precompiled ABIs from RSK!
+Welcome to the precompiled ABIs from Rootstock!

 Here you will find the ABIs for the existing precompiled contracts in RSK.
 You will also get their addresses and a builder to use it with web3js.